 Insurance is perhaps the biggest expense for new drivers, especially if you’re under 25.
 There are various factors that affect your car insurance premium such as; your age, location, driving experience (length of time driving and claims history), vehicle type and your occupation.
 They will also take into consideration how you will use your car, the excess you’re willing to pay and the type of cover you’re looking for (comprehensive, third-party only or fire and theft).

 Road tax is another necessary cost of having a car.
-You can find a more detailed overview of VED (Vehicle Excise Duty) here.
+Find a more detailed overview of VED (Vehicle Excise Duty).
 Choose a car with low co2 emissions to reduce the cost of your road tax.

 Fuel and running costs

 Avoid cars that guzzle fuel and have expensive parts.
 If you need to repair or replace a part then you want to have a car that will have enough spare parts in the market.